 *Students may only attempt the test twice

 The Political Science Department offers students the option of Credit by Examination to fulfill the California State and Local portion of the CSU U.S. Constitution/General Education Area D4 graduation requirement.
 Please note that passing this exam will not satisfy the D4 GE requirement unless you have satisfied the U.S. Constitution requirement elsewhere.
 A student can obtain information on challenging the U.S. Constitution General Education requirement by calling the SSU Testing services at (707) 664-2947.
 You may also consult the SSU catalog or the department for further information.

 You must be a currently enrolled student at SSU to take the exam.
 Students may register for POLS 151 to receive one unit for successfully completing the exam.
 To earn the unit of credit, you must enroll in POLS 151 by census date and pass the exam.
-You may not use this exam to obtain a unit credit if you have already fulfilled the CSU requirement.
+You may not use this exam to obtain a unit of credit if you have already fulfilled the CSU requirement.
 It is not necessary to enroll in POLS 151 to take the examination merely to fulfill the statutory requirement (with no unit credit).
 If you are not enrolled in Pols 151, you must sign up to take the exam no later than the Monday prior to the exam.
 Sign up for the exam in the Political Science Department.
-The examination will be in two parts.
-Part one will be objective with multiple-choice questions.
-Part two will be brief descriptive and explanatory essays.
-To pass the examination you need to receive a grade of 70%.
+The examination is in two parts, one with multiple-choice questions and one with two brief descriptive and explanatory essays.
+To pass the exam you need to receive a grade of 70%.
 If you are enrolled in Pols 151, your score will be posted on Moodle.
 If you are not enrolled in Pols 151, you will be notified of your score by letter.
 The exam is usually offered on a Saturday toward the end of the semester.
 The exact day, time and location are posted in the Political Science Department when they are confirmed.